Pre-production SSC Tuatara hypercar tests on public roads

 Other performance targets include a 0-60 mph time of 2.5 seconds and a quarter-mile ET of 9.75 seconds.

-Since the showing in Monterey, the Tuatara prototype has conducted numerous tests on the road to production.
+Since the showing in Monterey, SCC told Motor Authority the Tuatara prototype has conducted numerous tests on the road to production.
 Among them include verification of almost all of the newly designed sub assemblies, including NVH/ride quality/comfort, suspension design/geometry for multiple driving modes and hydraulic controlled ride heights, cooling systems, and the electronic steering system.

 SSC aims to have the Tuatara in production by mid-2019 and the first examples in customer hands by the end of that year.